 - Best nightlife – Clubs on the Croisette of Cannes

-- Best all-around accommodation – Hôtel La Villa Port d’Antibes & Spa
+- Place to stay – Hôtel La Villa Port d’Antibes & Spa

 There are literally dozens, if not hundreds, of places to visit around the South of France.
 Beyond tourist attractions, you’ll find incredible natural beauty, rich history, tasty restaurants, and an overall uniquely individual part of Europe here.